Public Space Magazine

 In the Intercept, “Find your dream home in Israel,” American real estate companies around the US are marketing Palestine's West Bank.

-In Aljazeer, dated July 4, 2024, meantime, Israel has approved 5,295 new housing units in its continuing land seizure of the West Bank.
+In Aljazeeraa, dated July 4, 2024, meantime, Israel has approved 5,295 new housing units in its continuing land seizure of the West Bank.

 In Counterspin, Phyllis Bennis with the Institute for Policy Studies points to where realistically the hope for Gaza lies.